Denza B8: History

+Equipment and specifications

+The Bao 8 is Fangchengbao's second vehicle, currently positioned above the body-on-frame Bao 5 / Denza D5 in the Bao series, and between the unibody Ti7 and Ti9.
+Although its full length measures 5,195 mm (204.5 in), that dimension includes the tailgate-mounted spare tire; its length is approximately 4,850 mm (190.9 in) without the spare tire, making it closer to a mid-size SUV in length.

-The Bao 8 is the first BYD product to feature Huawei's driving assistance system.
+It is the first BYD product to feature Huawei's driving assistance system.
 BYD and Huawei initiated joint development on the Bao 8 in January 2024.
 In late August 2024, both companies formalized their collaboration to develop the first smart-driving solution specifically designed for off-road vehicles.

 The vehicle features a DiSus-P air suspension system, enabling a maximum ground clearance of 310 mm.
 Under normal suspension settings, the ground clearance is rated 220 mm.
 Approach and departure angles are 34 and 35 degrees with maximum clearance, and 29 and 18 degrees with standard clearance.
 The Bao 8 is equipped with low-speed 4WD mode, three automatic differential locks, and multiple off-road modes, including snow, sand, mud, and wading.

 The interior of the Bao 8 come equipped with three screens, including a 12.3-inch instrument panel, a 17.3-inch infotainment system, and a 12.3-inch passenger touchscreen.
 Additional features include a 50-inch augmented reality head-up display, powered by BYD's own BYD9000 chip.
 It also supports Huawei UWB mobile phone car key functionality, enabling app transfers between Huawei devices and the infotainment system.
 Other features include a cooling storage compartment, ambient lighting, a fragrance system, and an 18-speaker audio setup.
 Two seating configuration options are available, including a seven-seat layout (2+3+2) or a six-seat layout (2+2+2).

 The Bao 8 features Huawei's Qiankun ADS 3.0, introduced in April 2024, a driving assistance system supported by a with roof-mounted LiDAR sensor providing advanced intelligent driving capabilities, including urban NOA (Navigate on Autopilot).
 The system employs an end-to-end network architecture designed to enhance safety and efficiency.
 It enables autonomous driving between parking spaces, including automated parking, and handles complex scenarios such as navigating gates and narrow lane turnarounds.

+Powertrain

-The Bao 8 uses a Dual Mode Off-road (DMO) parallel plug-in hybrid system with a 2.0-litre petrol engine and two electric motors, delivering a combined 550 kW.
+The Bao 8 uses a Dual Mode Off-road (DMO) parallel plug-in hybrid system with a 2.0-litre petrol engine and two electric motors, delivering a combined 550 kW and 760 Nm.
 Acceleration from 0-100 km/h takes 4.8 seconds.
 A 36.8 kWh BYD Blade LFP battery provides 100 km of WLTC electric range and a combined electric and fuel range of 1200 km.
 BYD claims, the fuel consumption with a drained battery is 8.5 L/100km.
+Stationary generation 20 kW.